jaspreet-infosec/jaspreet-infosec/README.md

 -->
 ## About Me

-🔭 Currently delving deep into the realms of penetration testing and vulnerability assessment.
+I specialize in Web, Mobile, Cloud, and DevOps Security, with a strong focus on identifying real-world vulnerabilities and helping organizations harden their defenses.

-🌱 Ever the explorer, I'm on a quest to discover the latest tools and techniques in cybersecurity and penetration testing.
+🔭 Currently immersed in penetration testing, vulnerability research, and offensive security assessments, constantly refining my skills against modern attack surfaces.

-👯 Seeking partners in cybercrime...
-I mean, collaboration!
-Let's team up on CTF challenges and chase bug bounties together!
+🌱 A lifelong learner, always exploring the latest exploitation techniques, security tools, and adversary tactics to stay ahead in an ever-evolving threat landscape.

-💬 Passionate about all things penetration testing, bug bounty programs, CTFs, and even a bit of DevOps magic.
-Let's have a nerdy chat!
+👯 Open to collaboration on CTFs, bug bounty programs, security research, and offensive security projects.
+If it involves breaking things legally, I’m in.

-📫 Drop me a line at [Email](mailto:jaspreetauthentic@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/jaspreet-infosec/).
-Let's make the digital world a safer place, one vulnerability at a time!
+💬 Passionate about pentesting, bug bounties, CTFs, and secure DevOps & cloud architectures.
+Always happy to exchange knowledge and ideas.

 ## Tools & Technologies